Overview

 Output and Export

--o, --overwriteWhen used with -f, overwrite the file on each write instead of appending.
-Only the latest measurement is kept in the file.
-Useful when another program is polling the file.
+-o, --overwrite | When used with -f, truncate the file before each write instead of appending.
+Only the latest data row/value is kept; overwrite-mode CSV does not keep a header.
+Useful when another program is polling the file. |

--i, --numericPrint only a bare numeric value (watts, two decimal places) with no labels or ANSI formatting.
+-i, --numeric | Output only a bare numeric value (watts, two decimal places) with no labels or ANSI formatting.
 Useful for piping or scripting.
-The value printed is total power by default, or the selected component if -c is set.
+The value is total power by default, or the selected component if -c is set. |

--s, --silentSuppress all terminal output.
-CSV export, ring buffer, and API remain active.
-Useful when running in the background.
+-s, --silent | Suppress terminal output.
+File export, ring buffer, and API remain active.
+Useful when running in the background. |

--r, --ringbufferWrite power data to a shared-memory ring buffer every second.
-See Exporting Power Data for paths and data layout.
+-r, --ringbuffer | Write power data to a shared-memory ring buffer every second.
+See Exporting Power Data for paths and data layout. |

---api-port <PORT>Start an HTTP and WebSocket API server on the given port.
+--api-port <PORT> | Start an HTTP and WebSocket API server on the given port.
 Requires the api feature.
-See Exporting Power Data for endpoint details.
+See Exporting Power Data for endpoint details. |

 Component Filter

--c, --component <cpu|gpu>Restrict output to a single hardware component.
+-c, --component <cpu|gpu> | Restrict output to a single hardware component.
 Use cpu for CPU-only power, gpu for GPU-only power.
-When set, only that component’s power is shown on the terminal and written to CSV or numeric output.
+When set, only that component’s power is shown on the terminal and written to CSV or numeric output. |

 CPU Idle Baseline